speactra/speactra.github.io/menu/posts.md

 <p>Posts in category Music are:</p>

 <ul>
-  {% for post in site.categories.jolla %}
+  {% for post in site.categories.music %}
     {% if post.url %}
         <li><a href="{{ post.url }}">{{ post.title }}</a></li>
     {% endif %}